tobielf/SER502-Spring2017-Team10/README.md

 **Before we start**
-We unified the coding style in [Task 5: Coding Style.](https://github.com/tobielf/SER502-Spring2017-Team10/issues/14), so that the code wrote by diffrent members will looks like the same.
+We unified the coding style in [Task 5: Coding Style.](https://github.com/tobielf/SER502-Spring2017-Team10/issues/14) so that the code wrote by different members will look like the same.
 Also, we manually wrote eight test program and corresponding bytecode under `data` folder, two tests per person in [Task 6: Testing Data](https://github.com/tobielf/SER502-Spring2017-Team10/issues/17).
 By doing so we can compare them with the compiler actually generate in the final release to verify it works properly.

 **During the coding**
-Everyone developed his/her code under his/her branch, and performed unit test in their code.
+Everyone developed his/her code under his/her branch and performed the unit test in their code.
 You can type `make test_link_node` `make test_symbol_table` `make test_link_list` `make test_parsing_tree` to generate an independent program to run the unit test for basic data structures, and you can type `make test` to generate three programs to run the unit test for `lexical` `parser` and `bytecode`.

 **After the coding**
  We performed code review activity on each members code.
-At the end of each phases, everyone sent out a Pull/Request to request others review his/her code.
+At the end of each phase, everyone sent out a Pull/Request to request others review his/her code.
 Only the code has been thoroughly reviewed, it can merge into the master branch.
 All Pull/Request and reviewing activity can track on these P/Rs:

 Katie {[Dev1](https://github.com/tobielf/SER502-Spring2017-Team10/pull/27), [Dev2](https://github.com/tobielf/SER502-Spring2017-Team10/pull/31), [Dev3](https://github.com/tobielf/SER502-Spring2017-Team10/pull/45), [Dev4](https://github.com/tobielf/SER502-Spring2017-Team10/pull/50)}